 - Students should be prevented from using a USB browser.

 Internet filtering solutions produce usage reports.
 These reports can reveal attempts to circumnavigate content filtering in K12 schools.
 System administrators should customize their reporting options to identify tell-tale signs such as high bandwidth consumption on individual devices or Internet traffic over non-standard ports.

 More about Protecting K12 School Children from Inappropriate Content

 Protecting K12 school children from inappropriate content is not just about implementing web filtering for K12 schools.
-Schools and libraries must adopt online safety policies that address such issues as protecting K12 school children from inappropriate content when using email, social media portals, chat rooms and other forms of online communications.
+Schools and libraries must adopt online safety policies that address such issues as protecting K12 school children from inappropriate content when using email, social media portals, chat rooms, and other forms of online communications.

 In order to qualify for the E-rate discounts, schools also have to develop a policy for educating children on appropriate online behavior.
-This should include the proper level of online interaction, the protection of personal information, how to identify cyberbullying and how to respond to it.
+This should include the proper level of online interaction, the protection of personal information, how to identify cyberbullying, and how to respond to it.
 Schools also have to introduce measures to ensure these policies are implemented.

-WebTitan is a leading developer of online security solutions.
-Our portfolio of products include a cloud-based web filter suitable for schools, libraries and educational institutions of all sizes – WebTitan Cloud.
-Being cloud-based, there is no need for schools and libraries to purchase expensive hardware or install software onto servers or individual devices.
-A simple redirection of the facility´s DNS will be sufficient to start filtering the Internet within minutes.
+TitanHQ is a leading developer of online security solutions.
+Our portfolio of products includes a cloud-based web filter for schools, libraries, and educational institutions of all sizes – WebTitan Cloud.
+Cloud-based web filtering for schools is the quickest, easiest, and cheapest way of controlling what types of content can be accessed by students.